 |Goat Point||6.5 mi.
 North-Northwest of Central Codrington||Goat Island|

 |Palm Beach||2.3 mi.
 West-Northwest of Central Codrington||Barbuda|

-To learn more concerning snorkeling, including suggestions and helpful tips for beginners and "pros" read our extensive guide to snorkeling in the Caribbean.
+For more information about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read our exhaustive discussion of snorkeling in the Caribbean.

 Barbuda's snorkeling is so good that even those staying on Antigua will often make the ferry ride over to spend a few hours exploring under the sea.
 If you are intrigued by the sport even a little, this is an island that comes highly recommended.